ef4/tailwind-demo/README.md

 # tailwind-test

-This is the code that accompanies my screencast showing how to integrate TailwindCSS into an Ember app.
+This is the code that accompanies [my screencast showing how to integrate TailwindCSS into an Ember app](https://www.youtube.com/watch?v=hQmqFp6D8Zw).

-(links forthcoming as soon as the video uploads)